avtansh-code/pomodoro_timer/iOS/docs/USER_GUIDE.md

 A: Absolutely not!
 No tracking, no analytics, no data selling.
 Ever.

 **Q: Where is my data stored?**
-A: Locally on your device.
-If iCloud sync is enabled, in your private iCloud account.
+A: Locally on your device only.

 **Q: Can you see my productivity data?**
 A: No. We have zero access to your data.
 It's completely private.

 **Q: How do I delete all my data?**
-A: Settings → scroll to bottom → "Clear All Data" and "Delete Cloud Data"
+A: Settings → scroll to bottom → "Clear All Data"

-### iCloud Sync

-**Q: Is iCloud sync required?**
-A: No, it's completely optional.
-The app works great without it.

-**Q: Does iCloud sync cost extra?**
-A: No!
-It uses your existing iCloud storage (included with your Apple ID).

-**Q: What if I don't have iCloud?**
-A: The app works perfectly with local storage only.

-**Q: Can I sync between iPhone and iPad?**
-A: Yes!
-Enable iCloud sync on both devices with the same Apple ID.

 ### Focus Mode